JustifiableConcepts/vivet-in-aeternum/README.md

 ----
 #### Credits
-Based on an original idea & dream of Nelson Carrasquillo of Justifiable Concepts.
+Based on an original idea & dream of Nelson V. Carrasquillo of Justifiable Concepts.
 Made in collaboration with Grayson A.C.
 Laramore of Atelier Abbey.